 Get a sense of the prevailing rates in your chosen neighborhood.
 (RentHop is a good place to start!)
 If the apartment youโre looking at is far more expensive (or far cheaper) than the housing around it, ask why.
 If there are problems, better to know them before you move in.

 Also, find out whether rents have been rising or falling in the neighborhood, and if so how quickly.
-(We’ve built some great new tools for this!)
-If you love your new neighborhood, and rents have been rising fast, consider a lease term of more than one year.
+Our Average Rents page describes historical and recent rental prices.
+If you love your new neighborhood, and rents have been rising fast, consider a longer lease.
 Youโll likely have to agree to a rent increase, but youโll have the certainty of being in the neighborhood love for at least the term of your lease.

 Finally, check whether the lease and floorplan permit conversion of the apartment to add an additional bedroom.
 If you can create a new bedroom with a pressurized wall you may be able to add a roommate, which can make the apartment more affordable.